Cyproheptadine: Pharmacodynamics

 Cyproheptadine is a very potent antihistamine or inverse agonist of the H1 receptor.
 At higher concentrations, it also has anticholinergic, antiserotonergic, and antidopaminergic activities.

 Of the serotonin receptors, it is an especially potent antagonist of the 5-HT2 receptors.
 This is thought to underlie its effectiveness in the treatment of serotonin syndrome.
 However, it is possible that blockade of 5-HT1 receptors may also contribute to its effectiveness in serotonin syndrome.
 Cyproheptadine has been reported to block 85% of 5-HT2 receptors in the human brain at a dose of 4 mg three times per day (12 mg/day total) and to block 95% of 5-HT2 receptors in the human brain at a dose of 6 mg three times per day (18 mg/day total) as measured with positron emission tomography (PET).
 The dose of cyproheptadine recommended to ensure blockade of the 5-HT2 receptors for serotonin syndrome is 20 to 30 mg.

+Blockade of the serotonin 5-HT2B receptor may be specifically involved in the antimigraine effects of cyproheptadine.

+Cyproheptadine has been found to partially block the discriminative stimulus properties of the psychedelic drug LSD in rodent drug discrimination tests.
+It also antagonizes the discriminative stimulus properties of various other serotonergic agents, like 5-MeO-DMT, quipazine, fenfluramine, and 5-hydroxytryptophan (5-HTP).
+In addition, cyproheptadine blocks the head-twitch response induced by LSD, 5-MeO-DMT, quipazine, and 5-HTP in rodents.
+However, high doses of cyproheptadine have been reported to produce partial LSD-like discriminative stimulus effects in rodents.
+Possibly in relation to this, cyproheptadine has been said to sometimes be associated with hallucinations in humans.
+As an alternative possibility however, the partial generalization may instead be related to the highly non-selective nature of cyproheptadine and interactions at other neurotransmitter sites.

 Besides its activity at neurotransmitter targets, cyproheptadine has been reported to possess weak antiandrogenic activity.